 At the BLC field school, as we explore urban neighborhoods we discover their complexity.
 Neighborhoods are physical locations, material artifacts of everyday life, centers of symbolic action and domestic activities, and community spaces of interaction and social life.

 In 1982, Jules Prown asked, “Are there aspects of mind to be discovered in objects that differ from, complement, supplement, or contradict what can be learned from more traditional literary and behavioral sources?”
 Prown was referring to the importance of the material world around us in telling us stories of our culture in ways that words, texts, and traditional historical sources did not.
 Our study of this neighborhood begins with an analysis of the world of homes, streets, gardens, gates, and asphalt.
-We want to find out if the physical character of the Historic Water Tower neighborhood may tell us something about its history that written accounts and official histories fail to describe.
+We want to find out if the physical character of a neighborhood may tell us something about its history that written accounts and official histories fail to describe.

 In such a study mere stylistic and aesthetic categories of analysis fall short because these issues merely parrot what the canonical sources of architecture tell us.
 Describing a building merely by its style—Neo Classical, Tudor revivals—seem less useful since these categories say nothing about how the meanings and interpretations of these buildings changed over time.
 Questions such as “who was the architect?” or “what is the aesthetic style of a building?” may well explain the initial context and reasons why an architect built a mansion.
 But these questions say nothing about social life in these spaces and a pittance about the experiences of those who live in these spaces.
 Stories of women, children, gardeners, butlers, and maids remain untold.
 Esoteric information about classical details and building morphologies may enhance the significance and value of the building, but they are not the sole registers of architectural connoisseurship.